breydenlandberg/postgres-imdb-movies/README.md

 - principal_characters in 1NF `FK(movie_id, name_order_index, name_id) in imdb_principals`

 ## Usage
+**Assumptions:**
+- PostgreSQL is set up and running on the environment in question.
+- Database name is `postgres-imdb-movies`

 Creating the database is easy, simply:

 1. Run production_1.sql